 While he never worked or studied there, Varela visited von Foerster at the BCL with some frequency and may well have met with Maturana on such occasions.
 And although Varela crafts his own closely neighboring vocabularies, his early work comprehends and conveys the epistemological issues that had previously converted Maturana and von Foerster into neocyberneticists, second-order thinkers, issues that Varela eventually recasts in more general form as his research program evolves toward the later work in neurophenomenology.

 Harvard degree in hand, Varela returned to Chile but shortly after went into exile when Allende fell and Pinochet took control.
 Von Foerster pulled what levers he had available to assist Maturana’s brilliant protégé, for one, getting a paper on autopoiesis published in English with Varela as lead author, an event that von Foerster both incubated at the BCL and brokered with the editors of BioSystems, where the article first appeared in 1974.
 A year later the BCL put out a typescript of the English version of Maturana and Varela’s Autopoiesis and Cognition: The Realization of the Living as a technical publication, a text identical to the book version released by the publisher D. Reidel in 1980.
 What this tells us is that Varela had co-written the definitive initial presentations of the autopoiesis concept long before it received wide distribution, by the time he was in his later twenties.

-The slide show for “Francisco Varela in the Systems Counterculture” offers a brief review of what went down when Varela’s association with the systems counterculture commenced in earnest.
+This slide show offers a brief review of what went down when Varela’s association with the systems counterculture commenced in earnest: